gauravfodekar/NodeJSNotes/README.md

 Keep in mind that while Worker Threads enable multithreading for CPU-bound tasks, they may introduce some complexity in terms of inter-thread communication and synchronization, so they should be used judiciously when needed.

-48 #Give me 3 inbuilt packages which is used for security purpose ?
+48. # Give me 3 inbuilt packages which is used for security purpose ?
 Node.js provides several built-in packages that are commonly used for security purposes.
 Here are three such packages:

 1. **crypto**: The `crypto` module provides cryptographic functionality, allowing you to perform various encryption, decryption, and hashing operations.
 It's essential for securing data, generating secure tokens, and implementing authentication mechanisms.
 Common use cases include hashing passwords, encrypting sensitive information, and generating secure random numbers.